 Surojit Kayal is a PhD student in the Department of English, University of California, Santa Barbara.
 He holds a BA and MA in English from the University of Calcutta and an M.Phil from Jadavpur University.
 His research interests include environmental and digital humanities and South Asian literature/culture with approaches from media theory, science and technology studies and critical infrastructure studies.
 He works as a graduate fellow for the Orfalea Center for Global and International Studies.
 He has also been a research assistant at the digital humanities project What Everyone Says (WE1S) which studies public humanities at big data scale.
 During summer 2020 he was awarded the COVID-19 minigrant by UCSB for a collaborative project titled The Digital Pandemic.

-Tina Cordova is a sixth generation native New Mexican born and raised in the small town of Tularosa in south central New Mexico.
+Tina Cordova is a seventh generation native New Mexican born and raised in the small town of Tularosa in south central New Mexico.
 In 2005 Tina co-founded the Tularosa Basin Downwinders Consortium (TBDC) with the late Fred Tyler.
 The mission of the TBDC is to bring attention to the negative health effects suffered by the unknowing, unwilling, uncompensated, innocent victims of the first nuclear blast on earth that took place at the Trinity site in South Central New Mexico.
-Ultimately, the goal is the passage of the Radiation Exposure Compensation Act Amendments to bring much needed health care coverage and compensation to those people of New Mexico suffering from the health effects of the Trinity test.
+Ultimately, the goal is the passage of the Radiation Exposure Compensation Act Amendments to bring much needed health care coverage and compensation to the People of New Mexico who have suffered with the health effects of overexposure to radiation since 1945.
 Tina is a cancer survivor having been diagnosed with Thyroid cancer when she was 39 years old.
+In her role as an advocate on behalf of the TBDC she has testified before the US Senate judiciary Committee and the Committee on Indian Affairs.
+Tina has also been a guest lecturer at the University of New Mexico and at events all over the State of New Mexico communicating the history of the New Mexico Downwinders.
 Tina has a Bachelor of Science and a Master of Science degree from New Mexico Highlands University where she majored in Biology and minored in Chemistry.
 She is the Co-Owner and President of Queston Roofing and Construction that she founded in 1990 with her partner Russ Steward.
-Tina currently serves as the immediate past President of the New Mexico Roofing Contractors Association and as the Vice President of the New Mexico Highlands University Foundation, her Alma Mater.
+Tina currently serves as the immediate past President of the New Mexico Roofing Contractors Association and as the immediate past Vice President of the New Mexico Highlands University Foundation, her Alma Mater.
 Tina enjoys spending her free time participating in outdoor recreation such as hiking, fishing, hunting and swimming.
-For more information, visit www.trinitydownwinders.com.

 Dhruba Das Gupta is a conservation worker with a focus on urban drainage and wastewater management.
 Her research and conservation work is in wetland ecosystems, especially in the East Kolkata Wetlands, the largest ensemble of wastewater wetlands in the world, which is also a Ramsar site and thus a protected area.
 Dhruba’s current research, conducted at IIEST Shibpur’s Department of Civil Engineering, focuses on revisiting the efficiency of the waste stabilisation pond system as a low-cost wastewater treatment option and its role in improving the lives of the community.